 Make sure you take the time to read the instructions on the back of the seed packets or plant labels and place them in the best location to meet their specific requirements.
 Plants that do not get enough precious sunlight will grow weak and leggy and won’t be able to produce very much food for you.

-Light and air flow.
-Ample air movement helps foliage dry quickly after watering and therefore helps to dodge diseases and pests, so try your best not to crowd your plants, give them plenty of space.
+Ample air movement helps foliage dry quickly after watering.
+This process helps to dodge diseases and pests, so try your best not to crowd your plants.
+Give them plenty of space.
 If your plants have the right amount of space, water, light, temperature and the appropriate soil conditions they won’t be under any unnecessary stress and will thank you later in the year with a fabulous, fruitful harvest.

-Manage water.
 If possible, group plants in the Polytunnel according to their watering needs.
-Allowing your plants to get extremely dry and then flooding them will results in uneven growth, deformed foliage, and reduced yields…and we wouldn’t want that!
+Allowing your plants to get extremely dry and then flooding them will result in uneven growth, deformed foliage, and reduced yield- and we wouldn’t want that!

-Rotation.
 Don’t put a plant in the same spot where you grew it last year.
-Different crops have different nutrient requirements and by rotating crops year to year between vegetable plots, this helps to reduce a build-up of crop specific pests and nasty disease problems.
+Different crops have different nutrient requirements.
+By rotating crops year to year between vegetable plots, this helps to reduce a build-up of crop-specific pests and nasty disease problems.
 Changing crops annually also reduces the chance of specific soil deficiencies developing.

-Clean gardening tools It’s a good idea to give your gardening tools a decent spruce up and a quick sharpen to improve their performance.
-Taking care of your old gardening tools helps to keep them in good working order and it saves you money buying unnecessary replacements for rusty, neglected ones.
-Dirty secateurs may very well introduce bacteria, spread horrid diseases and fungi to fresh pruning wounds…so better to be safe than sorry!
+It’s a good idea to give your gardening tools a decent spruce up and a quick sharpen to improve their performance.
+Taking care of your old gardening tools helps to keep them in good working order.
+It also saves you money buying unnecessary replacements for rusty, neglected ones.
+Dirty secateurs may very well introduce bacteria, spread horrid diseases and fungi to fresh pruning wounds, so better to be safe than sorry!